Before you begin:

 Type of Submission:

-Full-Length articles are original papers reporting the results of experimental or theoretical work providing new information on any aspect of Science or Engineering.
-The length of an article should be kept within 8,000 words.
+Full-Length articles are original papers reporting the results of experimental or theoretical or computational work providing new information on any aspect of Science or Engineering.
 Each full-length article submitted for publication is normally subject to review and criticism by two independent, anonymous referees, and authors are provided with copies of these reviews so that they can make revisions and improvements to their manuscripts before publication.
 Authors should aim to produce a manuscript that can be reviewed on its own, without assuming that earlier or later parts will be published.
-The Editor reserves the right to return without review manuscripts whose subject area or level of treatment appears unsuitable for ADMATS.
+The Editor reserves the right to return without review manuscripts whose subject area or level of treatment appears unsuitable for JAMS.

-Review articles are typically 20,000 words and focus on a specialized area in science or engineering.
+Review articles focus on a specialized area in science or engineering.
 They may be relatively broad in scope - thereby serving a tutorial function - or quite specialized, aimed at researchers in the chosen field.
 Selected authors are usually invited by the Editor-in-Chief to submit a review article on the subject they are specialized, however, interested authors may also suggest submitting a review article to the Journal.

 Manuscript Preparation Guideline: